freddymia/help-desk-web/README.md

     npm install

-3. Create a database empty database in Postgres
+3. Create a empty database in Postgres

 4. Configure datasource, open the file help-desk-web/src/main/resources/config/application-dev.yml, on line 37 configure the data source with the information from the database created in the previous step